typeworld/typeworld/documentation.md

 If you’re building your own API endpoint under the Type.World JSON protocol, we offer a remote API Endpoint Validator that will check your endpoint for proper functionality.

-* If you obtain the `typeworld` Python module via PyPi [PyPi](https://pypi.org/project/typeworld/) with `pip install typeworld`, you may invoke the validator from the command line: `validateTypeWorldEndpoint typeworld://json+https//typeworldserver.com/api/bZA2JbWHEAkFjako0Mtz/ all`.
+* If you obtain the `typeworld` Python module via [PyPi](https://pypi.org/project/typeworld/) with `pip install typeworld`, you may invoke the validator from the command line: `validateTypeWorldEndpoint typeworld://json+https//typeworldserver.com/api/bZA2JbWHEAkFjako0Mtz/ all`.
 This is the preferred method because it allows you to check your local development server that isn’t live on the internet.
 Also if you run it locally, it reduces strain on the central server.
+(That’s because of latency.
+These validations will take long, and the load balancer will think it needs to start another instance, which will affect our billing)
 * You may invoke the validator on directly this website: [Online API Endpoint Validator](/developer/validate)
 * You may also use this validator remotely with its own API: [Type.World API](/developer/api/#validateAPIEndpoint).